This tune plays in my mind when I swim :)

 Excited about the Olympic Games :)

 I am cheering for India (place of birth), Great Britain (place of work), and Japan (place of worship)!
-If the three countries combined win more medals than USA then I will be ecstatic :)
+If the three countries combined win more medals than the USA or China or whoever is on top then I will be ecstatic :)

 I really like Virgin Galactic's logos.
 Better than SpaceX or Blue Origin :)